droidnext/mcp_sampling_demo/README.md

 ## Additional Information

 Ensure all environment variables are set correctly in the `.env` file before running the server or client.
+Refer to the `.env_local` file for an example.